 You can't make a child sleep if they don't want to.
 But you can encourage them to develop good sleep habits by having a regular bedtime with good routines, such as a bath and a story after dinner.
-Try to avoid busy play just before bedtime - make sure this is a quiet time.
+Dads love to play busy games with their children, but these are best avoided just before bedtime.
 If you are worried about your baby's sleeping, it may help to talk to your nurse or doctor or call PlunketLine.